mkherman/ast101-201/README.rst

 Requirements
 ++++++++++++++

 This code uses Python 2.7.
-You'll also need the packages `pandas <https://pandas.pydata.org/pandas-docs/stable/install.html>`_ and `natsort <http://natsort.readthedocs.io/en/master/intro.html#installation>`_.
-Both of these can be installed via pip or conda.
+You'll need the packages `pandas <https://pandas.pydata.org/pandas-docs/stable/install.html>`_ and `natsort <http://natsort.readthedocs.io/en/master/intro.html#installation>`_, both of which can be installed via pip or conda.

-Before you begin, you should have two .csv files ready:
+Before you begin, you should have two CSV files ready:

 * the **Remark results** from all of the ScanTron data
 * the **student user information** downloaded from the Portal course website, which you can retrieve by going to the Grade Center and choosing 'Work Offline'